Mister-Zydeco/Problem-A6-2001-Putnam-Competition/README.md

 * python/matplotlb: axis positioning, image dimensions, tick label positioning
 * LyX/LaTeX: TeX "figure wrap float" parameters, equation spacing, inline display fractions , spacing after the radical sign

+I'll be sticking in some specific notes about this fiddling in the near future.